annotell/public-workshops/ship-it/step_1.md

+# Set up your environment
+1. Download or `git clone` the repository https://github.com/annotell/public-workshops Open a terminal and cd to the repository location and into the ship-it folder.
+From here we will run all our commands
+    ```
+    $ cd ship-it
+    ```

-Check out the code in the browser; open the src/index.html in your browser and take a look around
+1. Check out the code in the browser; open the file://<full-path-to-repo>/public-workshops/ship-it/src/index.html in your browser and take a look around

 Put code in a container

 We picked a simple responsive webpage from a template at https://html5up.net/

 from here we will run all our commands cd ship-it